JUNIOR CLERKSHIP (3rd Year)

 The Otolaryngology Acting Internship elective is open to visiting students who are considering Otolaryngology – Head and Neck Surgery as their career.
 Each 4 week block has a maximum of 4 students.
 Georgetown medical students are given priority over visiting students until 6 weeks before the start date of the rotation.

-ALL students, both Georgetown and visiting students, are asked to submit a departmental application via email (see below), as we often have more students applying than we can accommodate.
-Visiting students must ADDITIONALLY apply on the VSAS system.
-Unfortunately, we can only accommodate students currently enrolled in a US medical school for formal acting internship 4-week positions.
+Visiting students are asked to submit a departmental application via email (see below).
+Visiting students must ADDITIONALLY apply on the VSLO system.
+Unfortunately, we can only accommodate students currently enrolled in a US medical school (M.D.
+Program) for formal acting internship 4-week positions.
 The Georgetown dates for 4-week blocks are listed below.
+For the 2018-2019 acaedemic year, it is highly likely that Blocks 1 and 2 will be filled with Georgetown University Medical School students.

-To apply, please fill the application in the link below, and send a copy of your CV to our Clerkship Director, Nazaneen Grant, MD at email@example.com
+To apply, please fill the application in the link below, and send a copy of your CV to our Program Coordinator, Rochelle Osborne, firstname.lastname@example.org

 PEDIATRIC OTOLARYNGOLOGY: OTOL-502